 Our class constitutes a community of readers and writers who work together to develop their understanding of literature and to produce coherent and compelling papers of literary analysis.
-At least once a week, students will complete written assignments in class that they will hand in with the corresponding formal paper.
+At least once a week, students will complete assignments in or out of class that they will hand in at the end of the appropriate class meeting period.
 Students will also read one another's writing in class and give constructive, helpful feedback to their peers.
-On occasion, students will also make informal class presentations on readings assigned for the day.
 In-class assignments cannot be made up.

-Students are expected to be in the classroom and ready to contribute at 3:00 p.m. for every class meeting.
+Students are expected to be in the classroom and ready to contribute at 1:30 p.m. for every class meeting.
 Regular, timely attendance, along with a clear engagement with the learning opportunities in class, contributes to a positive environment for everyone's learning.